On maximality of involutions of hyper-K\"ahler manifolds and punctual Hilbert schemes of surfaces: Nonexistence of maximal brane involutions on hyper-K ahler manifolds of -type

-\begin{proof}[Proof of \Cref{thm:main:NonMaxHKnSymp}] Thanks to \cite[Theorem 3.2]{Kam_Mon_Obl}, for any symplectic involution $\tau$ on a hyper-K\"ahler manifold $X$ of K3\(^{[n]}\) type, the pair \((X,\tau)\) is deformation equivalent to a pair \((S^{[n]},\sigma^{[n]})\) for a K3 surface \(S\) and natural involution $\sigma^{[n]}$ induced by a symplectic involution $\sigma$ on \(S\).
-As a consequence, the fixed locus of $\tau$ is diffeomorphic to the fixed locus of $\sigma^{[n]}$, which is never maximal by \Cref{cor:NaturalHilbertK3}, unless the involution is trivial. \end{proof}
+\begin{proof}[Proof of \Cref{thm:main:NonMaxHKnSymp}] Thanks to \cite[Theorem 1.0.3 and Theorem 2.0.6]{Kam_Mon_Obl-SymplecticAutomorphisms}\footnote{One can also directly use \cite[Corollary 3.3]{Kam_Mon_Obl}, whose proof relies on \cite[Theorem 3.2]{Kam_Mon_Obl}.
+Although the statement of \cite[Theorem 3.2]{Kam_Mon_Obl} for Kummer type hyper-K\"ahler varieties does not hold, it is correct in the case of K3$^{[n]}$-type.}, for any symplectic involution $\tau$ on a hyper-K\"ahler manifold $X$ of K3\(^{[n]}\) type, the pair \((X,\tau)\) is deformation equivalent to a pair \((S^{[n]},\sigma^{[n]})\) for a K3 surface \(S\) and natural involution $\sigma^{[n]}$ induced by a symplectic involution $\sigma$ on \(S\).
+As a consequence, the fixed locus of $\tau$ is diffeomorphic to the fixed locus of $\sigma^{[n]}$, which is never maximal by \Cref{cor:NaturalHilbertK3}, unless the involution is trivial. \end{proof} \begin{rmk} In \Cref{subsec:BBB-not-optimal}, we give an alternative proof of this result which also covers the case of hyper-Kähler manifolds of OG6 type; see \Cref{cor:NoMaxBBB}. \end{rmk}